luhaofang/CACU/readme.md

  - GPU mode supported for trainning large-scaled model.
  - caffe level precision in 32bits.
 - nicely portable header only
- - only dependency needed just include boost(dynamic_bitset) if you need bit method.It's.
+ - only dependency needed just include boost(dynamic_bitset) if you need bit method.
  - just include mycnn.h and write your model in C++.
 There is nothing to install.
  - squeezed model size,theoretically,achieve a ~X32 reduction in model size.
 - cross platform supported